elunna/hackem/README.md

 Quality control on monsters:
-	- [ ] Double check all monsters for secondary references in code (other effects/abilities, etc) mondata.c  (reformat for readability) mondata.h
+	- [ ] Double check all monsters for secondary references in code (other effects/abilities, etc) Search for PM_LARGE_MONSTER as well as "large monster" Search related monsters (example: giant ants for snow ants to see related stuff)

+			mondata.c  (reformat for readability)
+			mondata.h